Jax (singer): Funny and Dear Joe,

 In January 2021, she signed a record deal with Atlantic Records.
 In October 2021, her single "Like My Father" debuted at number 38 on the Billboard Adult Pop Airplay, her first song to chart on Billboards charts.
 The song reached 80 million streams on TikTok.

 In April 2022, Jax was named iHeartRadio's first-ever TikTok Songwriter of the Year.
 That year, she released the single "Victoria's Secret."
 It charted at number 35 on the Billboard Hot 100, number 15 on the Adult Contemporary chart, number two on the Spotify US Viral 50, and was certified Gold in the United States.
 It also charted in Australia, Ireland, Canada, Sweden, and New Zealand.
 The song was inspired by a girl Jax was babysitting, to write a song about body positivity that could inspire young girls.
 In an Instagram post, Victoria's Secret CEO Amy Hauk thanked Jax for "addressing important issues in her lyrics."
 Jax performed on the 2022 iHeartRadio Jingle Ball tour.

 Her next single, "Cinderella Snapped", peaked at number 23 on the Billboard Pop Airplay chart.
 In October 2023, Jax joined Canadian rock band Simple Plan for a re-recorded version of the track "Iconic" from their 2022 album Harder Than It Looks.
 In 2024, Jax joined Simple Plan on their Australian tour.
 On June 28, 2024, she released her debut studio album Dear Joe, on Atlantic Records.
 It reached number nine9 on the Billboard Heatseekers Albums chart, and number nine on Spotify's US Albums chart.

 On July 23, 2024, Jax released a series of TikTok videos with Haliey Welch.
 Jax has 14.5 million followers on TikTok.
 In October 2024, through Musicians on Call and Hyundai Hope on Wheels, Jax teamed with Sam Hollander to write the song "Hope Lights the Way" in honor of Childhood Cancer Awareness Month.

 Personal life

 In August 2016, Jax revealed that she was battling thyroid cancer.

 Jax married Braverijah "Brave" Gregg in November 2023, in Scottsdale, Arizona, in a ceremony officiated by her brother Matthew.
-Their daughter Charlotte Good was born in May 2025 at Ascension Saint Thomas.
+Their daughter was born in May 2025.